Machine learning the real discriminant locus: Computational setup and results

+The Kuramoto model \cite{acebron2005kuramoto,dorfler2014synchronization,strogatz2000kuramoto} is a popular model to study synchronization phenomena observed in systems consisting of $N$ coupled oscillators.
+We aim to learn the number of equilibria as a function of the parameters $\omega\in\bR^N$ which are the natural frequencies of the $N$ oscillators.
+The system can be simplified by noting that the sum of the natural frequencies must be zero to have equilibria and has rotational symmetry.
+The resulting parameterized polynomial system has $2(N-1)$ polynomials and variables with $N-1$ parameters:

-From Eq.~\eqref{eq:kuramoto_trig}, it is easy to observe that if $\omega_i\notin\left[-\frac{N-1}{N},\frac{N-1}{N}\right]$, then Eq.~\eqref{eq:kuramoto_poly} can have no real solutions.
-Hence, the parameter space is naturally restricted to a compact subset of $\bR^{N-1}$.
-Moreover, the number of real solutions is invariant under permutations of the parameters.
+Moreover, if $\omega_i\notin\left[-\frac{N-1}{N},\frac{N-1}{N}\right]$, then Eq.~\eqref{eq:kuramoto_poly} can have no real solutions so that the parameter space is naturally restricted to a compact subset of $\bR^{N-1}$.
+Furthermore, the number of real solutions is invariant under permutations of the parameters.
 In particular, we do not label the axes in Figures~\ref{fig:kuramoto3} and~\ref{fig:kuramoto4} since equivalent pictures hold for any labelling.

-For generic parameter values, $F$ from Eq.~\eqref{eq:kuramoto_poly} has $2^{N}-2$ solutions \cite[Thm.~4.3]{coss2018locating}.
-Thus, for $N =3$, there can be a maximum of $6$ isolated real solutions and there are parameters for any possible even number of solutions, e.g., see Figure~\ref{fig:kuramoto3}(d).
+For generic parameter values, Eq.~\eqref{eq:kuramoto_poly} has $2^{N}-2$ solutions \cite[Thm.~4.3]{coss2018locating}.
+There are a maximum of $6$ isolated real solutions for $N =3$ and there are parameters for any possible even number of solutions, e.g., see Figure~\ref{fig:kuramoto3}(d).
 For $N = 4$, it was conjectured in \cite{xin2016analytical} to have a maximum of~$10$ isolated real solutions by scanning over of a grid of the parameter space.
 This conjecture was proven to be correct in \cite[Thm.~8.1]{Harris2020}.

-The following considers learning the real discriminant locus of the parameter space for $N =3$ and $N=4$.
-It is known that the classical discriminant locus has degree $12$ and $48$, respectively, and has many singularities.

-\subsubsection{3-Oscillators}

-For $N =3$, there are two parameters $(\omega_1,\omega_2)\in[-1,1]^2$.
-A uniform sampling is provided in Figure~\ref{fig:kuramoto3}(a), near boundary data points in Figure~\ref{fig:kuramoto3}(b), and a zoomed in version of near boundary points in Figure~\ref{fig:kuramoto3}(c).

-A 1-NN classification method was used with various training and testing data sets to learn the real discriminant locus with the results summarized in Table~\ref{tab:knn-k3}.
-As in the previous examples, including sample point data near the boundary for training yields higher accuracy when any testing data set is used.
+However, a complete characterization of the parameter space based on the number of real solutions for the $N=4$ case has proved to be a particularly difficult problem for traditional methods such as comprehensive Gr\"obner basis, cylindrical algebraic decomposition, and homotopy continuation.
+We note that the complex discriminant locus for the $N=3$ and $N=4$ cases is a curve of degree $12$ and surface of degree $48$, respectively, and both have singularities.
+In particular, the $N=4$ Kuramoto model example highlights how the proposed method can be used to understand the parameter space based on the number of real solutions even when the real discriminant locus contains a positive-dimensional set of singularities in a reasonable time frame.

+\subsubsection{3-oscillators}